citrenolabs/marketplace-stairwell/packages/mp/docs/usage.md

 `mp` is a command-line tool for working with Google SecOps Marketplace integrations.
 Below are the main commands and their usage.
+The commands can be run using the following:
+- `mp` – primary command-line interface.
+- `wmp` – alternative alias to avoid default alias conflicts that may appear (on Windows only).

 ## Basic Commands